There are many options of AED cabinet and the market is growing quickly with new products being developed continually by different manufacturers.

 Warranty - check the warranty period and if this covers moving parts such as locking mechanisms and heaters etc. Does the manufacturer offer full support in the event of a warranty claim?

 Spare parts - are replacement parts readily available for your cabinet?
-Parts such as LED lighting, heaters and fanning systems in most cases will not last as long as the cabinet so ensure that replacements parts are available.
+Parts such as LED lighting, heaters and fanning systems in most cases will not last as long as the cabinet so ensure that replacements parts are available otherwise you could end up needing a new cabinet in the event of component failure.

 Checks and serviceability - your AED cabinet will need to be checked regularly to ensure it is in good general condition and to ensure that moving parts are working such as the door hinges and locking mechanism where applicable.
 Ask the manufacturer if spare parts are readily available in the event of failure of a component.
 If for example the lock mechanism stops working or the front of the cabinet was vandalised can spare parts be fitted rather than needing to replace the whole unit?